Closure of lime kiln

 - Follow the white markers to the Langdown kiln up the dirt vehicle track.
 Turn left at the first gate and go down the hill, until you see the kiln on your left.

-- To reach the pot kiln, continue up the vehicle track over the stile and along the ridge following the markers.
+- The pot kiln is closed.
+To reach the pot kiln, continue up the vehicle track over the stile and along the ridge following the markers.
 The pot kiln is to your left in the gully when you reach the end of the fence line.